17 Questions To Ask A Marketing Candidate…& Answers to Look For

 Q1: Tell me how you became interested in marketing and how you got started.

 A1: This is a general marketing interview question I ask to discover if the candidate’s on-the-job training was formal or informal.
 Most of all I look for candidates who pursued a degree in business, economics, marketing or similar.
-Especially relevant are those who began in an entry level position in product management, sales, branding or product marketing.
+Especially relevant are those who began in an entry level position in product development or management, sales, branding or product marketing.

 Q2: What do you believe are the top three marketing challenges today?

 A2: Look for answers that show strong knowledge about sales and marketing automation.
-Next, probe for answers about marketing metrics, internet/social marketing, content creation, qualified lead generation, and sales/marketing cooperation.
+Next, probe for answers about marketing metrics, internet/social marketing, content creation, qualified lead generation and sales/marketing cooperation.
 Sales and marketing automation is a “must” response.
 In addition, ask the candidate to elaborate on responses.
 “Why is that important?”
 It’s important because proper and consistent use of automation helps deliver a leaner, faster and more cost effective marketing department…very important to your CEO and CFO.

 Download full article…no email required.